miguelestradam3/insurance_charge_prediction/README.md

-# Avocados ripeness prediction
+# Smoking prediction based on personal data

 ### Prediction based on historical data

-Predict the state of a fruit with information obtained from Kaggle, project done by me.
+Predict if someone smokes based on his region, personal data and insurance cost